aws/aws-cdk/packages/aws-cdk-lib/aws-dynamodb/README.md

     });
 ```

 TableV2 doesn’t support creating a replica and adding a resource-based policy to that replica in the same stack update in Regions other than the Region where you deploy the stack update.
+To incorporate a resource-based policy into a replica, you'll need to initially deploy the replica without the policy, followed by a subsequent update to include the desired policy.

 ## Grants